nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_FM_overview.md

 ## Overview ##

+{% include custom/under.construction.html content="Please check back later for any updates to this page" %}

-There are a number of requirements for senders and receivers of ITK3 FHIR messages that **must** be met.
-These sections detail the requirements for ITK3 only where the second Bundle (payload) is not of type "Document".
+There will be a number of requirements for senders and receivers of ITK3 FHIR messages that **MUST** be met.
+These sections will detail the requirements for ITK3 only where the second Bundle (payload) is not of type "Document" in a future release.
 For Document Bundle (payload) type see the ITK3 FHIR Document sections.

 ## Format of Requirement ##
 Each requirement will be display in a table as below: